- Title

 - Curatorial Notes

-At about the same time that the Iznik palette reached its classic form—white, blue, green, and red—the focus of the ceramic industry shifted from tableware to tile work.
+Toward the mid-sixteenth century, the palette of Iznik wares expanded to include a brilliant red and a bright grass-green, as here.
+At about the same time that the Iznik palette reached its classic form, the focus of the ceramic industry shifted from tableware to tilework.
 This shift may have occurred as a result of the massive building projects undertaken by the court beginning in the 1550s during the reign of Süleyman the Magnificent (1520–66) and continuing under his immediate successors.
-These four tiles come from one such structure in Istanbul, the shrine of Abu Ayyub al-Ansari (Eyüp Sultan in Turkish), a companion of the Prophet Muhammad who died in an early attempt to conquer the city in the 670s.
+These four tiles are associated with one such structure in Istanbul, the mosque and shrine of Abu Ayyub al-Ansari (Eyüp Sultan in Turkish), a companion of the Prophet Muhammad who died in an early attempt to conquer the city in the 670s.
+Some tiles of this type were brought together during the reconstruction of the mosque in 1798–99, while others can be found in the vestibule of the mausoleum.

 - Selected Bibliography